 A tag consists of a name and a class (tag color).
 When a user creates a tag in his personal workspace, that tag is owned by the user itself.
 However, if a tag is created by a user in a group’s workspace, that tag will be owned by the group.

 Note that a

-Group Admin can restrict other member’s ability to create and delete tags in a group.
+Group Admin can restrict other member’s ability to delete tags in a group.

 File sharing and collaboration

 FileAgo has support for file sharing and collaboration built to its core.
 When a user tries to share a file or folder in FileAgo, the user is confronted with 3 choices: